jelurida-dev/app-ledger-ardor-main/README.md

 To run the tests you need to build the app, load it into the Speculos emulator and run the tests from the Ardor node.

 1. Build the Ledger app.
 2. Run the app on the Speculos emulator using Docker.
 As an alternative you can use a locally installed Speculos emulator.
 In this case you will need to run the emulator on port 9999 and the API server on port 5000.
-The following command will run the emulator on Docker:
+The following command will run the emulator on Docker (note: the suite targets the Nano S build, which Speculos releases since Oct 2025 no longer emulate — pin an older `ghcr.io/ledgerhq/speculos` tag or migrate the suite to another device):

-    docker run --rm -it -v $(pwd):/speculos/apps -p 9999:9999 -p 5000:5000 ghcr.io/ledgerhq/speculos --display headless --seed "opinion change copy struggle town cigar input kit school patient execute bird bundle option canvas defense hover poverty skill donkey pottery infant sense orchard" --model nanos apps/bin/app.elf
+    docker run --rm -it -v $(pwd):/speculos/apps -p 9999:9999 -p 5000:5000 ghcr.io/ledgerhq/speculos --display headless --seed "opinion change copy struggle town cigar input kit school patient execute bird bundle option canvas defense hover poverty skill donkey pottery infant sense orchard" --model nanos apps/build/nanos/bin/app.elf

 3. Clone the Ardor node repository with the Ledger unit tests: `git clone https://sargue@bitbucket.org/sargue/ardor-ledger-test.git`
 4. Run tests: `./run-unit-tests.sh com.jelurida.ardor.integration.wallet.ledger.application.LedgerSpeculosSuite`